John West '73 has had a successful career as an organist and vocalist.

 At Willamette University, John West '73 wrote songs for Glee, a treasured campus tradition of student song and dance competitions.
 Today he is involved in a more well-known "Glee" — the hit television show.

 West, who earned a bachelor of music degree in piano performance, appeared on this week's episode, "Special Education," as a member of the Hipsters, a competing glee club.
-(If you missed it, you can view the episode online.)

 The appearance is just one of West's successes as a musician in Hollywood.
 He performs worldwide as an organist and a vocalist, and he recently wrote and performed on two musical cues for the new film "Faster," starring Dwayne Johnson and Billy Bob Thornton.
 West is also the featured performer in an upcoming concert with the Los Angeles Master Chorale at the Walt Disney Concert Hall.